7 Reasons Why Your HVAC is Not Blowing Warm Air and What to Do Next

 With Houston’s mild winters, now is definitely the time for your furnace or heat pump to be running well.
 If you have the problem of your heater not blowing warm air, it will not take long for the inside of your home to be miserably cold.

-There are many reasons that can cause this problem and they range from very easy for a homeowner to fix to requiring expert help.
+Many reasons can cause this problem ranging from being very easy for a homeowner to fix to requiring expert help.
 If you are not completely sure what the problem is, it is smart to have an HVAC professional come and assess the situation for your safety and your own peace of mind.

 Contact Rob and Kenny at Terry’s A/C & Heating at (281) 495-7830 for an expert repair in the Richmond, Katy, Fulshear, Texas area.
 We are a Carrier Factory Authorized Dealer and service all makes and models of air conditioning and heating equipment for residential and light commercial applications.
 For more information on how we can help get the warm air moving again in your home or business, please reach out to us.
 We would love to earn your business.